-Document details: Which document are you commenting on? (please tick) Draft North East Cambridge Area Action Plan Draft Sustainability Appraisal Draft Habitats Regulation Assessment Draft Policies Map Policy or section of supporting document that you are commenting on (Please state and be as precise as possible) Various questions / policies Is your comment (tick one): Broadly Support D Neutral Dbject Comments: Please provide your response to the policy of part of the document you are commenting on.
+Document details: Which document are you commenting on? (please tick) □ Draft North East Cambridge Area Action Plan □ Draft Sustainability Appraisal □ Draft Habitats Regulation Assessment □ Draft Policies Map Policy or section of supporting document that you are commenting on (Please state and be as precise as possible) Various questions / policies Is your comment (tick one): ⊠ Broadly Support □ Neutral □ Object Comments: Please provide your response to the policy of part of the document you are commenting on.
 This box will automatically enlarge if you need more space.
 Please copy this page for each policy or part of the document you are responding to.
-Introduction These representations relate to the site currently occupied by Building 140 on the Cambridge Science Park ('CSP').
+Introduction These representations relate to the site currently occupied by Buildings 270 and 296 on the Cambridge Science Park ('CSP').
 A Site Plan, showing the boundaries outlined in red, accompanies this submission (Annex 1) ('the Site').
-South Cambridgeshire District Council ('the Landowner') own the freehold of the building on the Site.
-Building 140 is 2-storeys in height, built in the 1980s, and modernised/refurbished in the 2010s. the building is currently leased, with the earliest opportunity for vacant possession in 2030 (unless the current tenant exercised their break clause in 2025).
-The plan period for the North East Cambridge Area Action Plan (NEC AAP), is expected to cover the next 20 years, and it is likely that the Landowner will wish to consider redevelopment of Building 140 at the start of the second half of that plan period (or sooner if the tenant opts to leave).
+South Cambridgeshire District Council ('the Landowner') own the freeholds of the two buildings on the Site.
+Building 270 is 2/3-storeys in height, built in the 1980s, and currently vacant, having been formerly occupied by WorldPay, who have since moved into a new office building on an adjoining site.
+It is envisaged that Building 270 will be refurbished and then offered for let on a short/medium term basis in 2021.
+Building 296 is 2-storeys in height, built in the early 00's, and is currently occupied, with the earliest opportunity for vacant possession in 2027.
+Building 270, in addition to the Johnson Matthey building to the east, formed part of a hybrid planning application (S/0630/15/FL) that was approved in March 2016 for the provision of a new 4-storey building and a new decked car park (detailed consent), both of which have been built, and occupied by WorldPay - and two new replacement buildings (for Building 270 and the Johnson Matthey building) of four-storeys each (outline consent).
+Planning permission was given for 17,219m2 GIA across the three buildings, 497no. car parking spaces, and 602no. cycle spaces.

+The plan period for the North East Cambridge Area Action Plan (NEC AAP), is expected to cover the next 20 years, and it is likely that the Landowner will wish to consider redevelopment of Buildings 270 and 296 during the first half of that plan period.
 The purpose of these representations is therefore to seek suitable development parameters for future redevelopment, particularly in terms of scale/height, density, and parking, in order to provide developer confidence for any future planning application process.
-CCD is surrently asing through a presses of regenerative shapes.
-An explication (20/02444/EUL)